yuliangruan/mind-stream.in/index.md

   * (inquire) of another of another's of their experience, know the right questions

 * [capture]
-  * words, visuals, sounds
   * actors, scenes, objects
+  * visuals, audibles, tactiles, smells and tastes, and the ?-les
-  * motions, ambiences,
+  * motions, ambiences, props
   * complexities, inherencies, implications
   * cohensions, relations, collections

 * [share] your wild experiences with others
+  *

 * [CAPTURE]
+  * vr modeling
+  *

 * [SHARE]